mmbman/Katagiri/1979-06-12-Fukanzazengi-Lecture4.md

 ##### 13:43

 So, for such people, they never thought [of the] significance of zazen, which causes all delusions to drop off from the first.
-They never thought, even glancing once at such a wonderful world.
+They never thought [of] even glancing once at such a wonderful world.
 They don't care.
 That is okay.

 But it is not bad to glance at that wonderful world.
 Even once in your whole life; that's great.
 It's not bad.
-Even though you cannot have a chance to glance at this wonderful world even once in your whole life; but if you want to pursue this, it's not bad for us.
+Even [if] you cannot have a chance to glance at this wonderful world even once in your whole life, [still] if you want to pursue this, it's not bad for us.
 Because life is going on.
 So life after life, we can do it.

 ##### 15:14